Monetizado/monetizadojs/README.md

 5. Use the window.monetizado property (instructions below).

 ## Available Networks
-For the Monetizado link tag, you have the following list of testnet networks:
+For the Monetizado link tag, you have the following list of networks:

+### Testnet
 - **arbitrum:sepolia**
 - **base:testnet**
 - **berachain:testnet**